AdobeDocs/audience-manager.it-IT/help/using/faq/faq-audience-lab.md

 <br>

 **I segmenti di prova creati nei gruppi di test hanno ID diversi segmenti?
-Come si mappano gli ID su destinazioni diverse?**
+How do I map the IDs to different destinations?**

 Sì, i segmenti di test hanno ID segmento diversi.
-Per le destinazioni con [!UICONTROL Auto-fill Destination Mapping] o segmenti [!DNL Google]inviati, gestisci [!UICONTROL Audience Lab] i valori di mappatura come farebbero normalmente le destinazioni.
+For destinations with [!UICONTROL Auto-fill Destination Mapping] or segments sent to [!DNL Google], [!UICONTROL Audience Lab] will handle the mapping values just like the destinations normally would.

 <br>